McDonald's popular new burger sells out across city stores

 MCDONALD’S stores across Newport ran out of its new burger yesterday.

-To mark its 50th anniversary in April, McDonald’s has introduced a limited Grand Big Mac.
+To mark the Big Mac's 50th anniversary in April, McDonald’s has introduced a limited Grand Big Mac.

 Rogerstone Councillor Chris Evans said he tried several outlets across Newport yesterday, to no avail.